Sadam452/spendWise/README.md

 flutter build appbundle --release
 ```

-Release signing credentials must be configured locally and must never be
-committed.
-Review the Android and Apple platform signing requirements before
-distributing builds.

 ## License

 No license has been selected for this project yet.
-Add an explicit license
-before distributing the source publicly or accepting external contributions.